kryptokrona/kryptokrona-docs/about/Frequently-Asked-Questions.md

 replacing `SEKR...` with your full XKR address.

 You need to have `Kryptokrona` open and synced to use this miner, unlike conventional miners, where the pool hosts the daemon.
+You can also use a public node with the -r flag.

 #### Q: Is there a calculator to see how much XKR I'll mine per day?